Song

 How much did Crazy in Love make in total?

-Crazy in Love is currently modeled at Lifetime value depends on how long Crazy in Love keeps playlist, search, and catalog demand beyond the current annual modeled range. in lifetime earnings, based on the annual range and long-tail replay assumptions shown on this page.
+Crazy in Love does not have a public audited lifetime total.
+Lifetime value depends on how long Crazy in Love keeps playlist, search, and catalog demand beyond the current annual modeled range.

 How much does Crazy in Love make per stream?